metanav/ArduboyTones/README.md

 #### Example sketch

-The ArduboyTones library contains an example sketch *ArduboyTonesTest* in the *examples* folder.
+The ArduboyTonesDotMG library contains an example sketch *ArduboyTonesTest* in the *examples* folder.
 It was primarily written to test the library but the code can be examined and uploaded for examples of using all the functions.
-It uses the [*Arduboy2*](https://github.com/MLXXXp/Arduboy2) library, which must be installed to compile the sketch. *ArduboyTonesTest* can be loaded into the Arduino IDE using the menus:
+It uses the [*Arduboy2DotMG*](https://github.com/modmatic/Arduboy2DotMG) library, which must be installed to compile the sketch. *ArduboyTonesTest* can be loaded into the Arduino IDE using the menus:

-`File > Examples > ArduboyTones > ArduboyTonesTest`
+`File > Examples > ArduboyTonesDotMG > ArduboyTonesTest`

 #### Frequencies and durations work the same everywhere